SambhavJain26/Cyber-Threat-Intelligence/README.md

 3. Navigate to API Keys section
 4. Create a new API key and copy it

+> ⚠️ Tip: The server uses the `dotenv` package to load environment variables automatically from a `.env` file at startup.
+Make sure you create a `.env` file by copying `.env.example` and filling in the values before running `npm run dev`.

 **OTX_API_KEY (Optional - AlienVault OTX):**
 1. Go to https://otx.alienvault.com/
 2. Create a free account